sharadregoti/tyk-docs/tyk-docs/content/tyk-stack/tyk-developer-portal/enterprise-developer-portal/managing-access/add-organisations.md

 1. From the **API Consumers > Organisations** menu, click **Add**.

-{{< img src="/img/dashboard/portal-management/enterprise-portal/organisations-menu.png" alt="Portal Organisations menu" >}}
+{{< img src="/img/dashboard/portal-management/enterprise-portal/organisations-menu.png" alt="Portal Organizations menu" >}}
-{{< img src="/img/dashboard/portal-management/enterprise-portal/add-org2.png" alt="Add a new Organisation" >}}
+{{< img src="/img/dashboard/portal-management/enterprise-portal/add-org2.png" alt="Add a new Organization" >}}

-2. Enter the name of your new organisation
+2. Enter the name of your new organization

-{{< img src="/img/dashboard/portal-management/enterprise-portal/add-orgs.png" alt="Add a new Organisation" >}}
+{{< img src="/img/dashboard/portal-management/enterprise-portal/add-orgs.png" alt="Add a new Organization" >}}

-3. Click **Save** to create your new organisation.
-A new default-team will also automatically created that is tied to your new organisation.
+3. Click **Save** to create your new organization.
+A new default-team will also automatically created that is tied to your new organization.

 {{< note success >}}
 **Note**

-If you want to edit the default team name you can do so by navigating to **Teams**, open up the team associated with the organisation you created and edit the name as required.
+If you want to edit the default team name you can do so by navigating to **Teams**, open up the team associated with the organization you created and edit the name as required.

 {{< /note >}}